Yes. Coconut Oil Is Still Good for You. Here Are 4 Studies That Suggest Why.

 Because there was no difference between the two washes and chlorhexidine is a disinfectant – coconut oil is a great natural replacement.

-What this means for you: Add coconut pulling to your dental hygiene routines for natural method that promotes good teeth health.
+What this means for you: Add coconut pulling to your dental hygiene routines for a natural method that promotes good teeth health.

 4. Coconut based, high saturated fat diet may improve LDL/HDL ratios in women